TimelessOS/LCAS/README.md

 # Linked Content Addressed Storage

-CAUTION: This project is a work in progress, and usage is not recommended.
+For projects that use large amounts of duplicate files

 ## Contributing

 ### TODO

-[] - Networking support for repos
+- [ ] Networking support for repos
-[] - Error handling (Should be propogated upwards)
+- [ ] Error handling (Should be propogated upwards)
-[] - Proper tests
+- [ ] Proper tests
-[] - Proper/Better documentation
+- [ ] Proper/Better documentation